noahehall/multicloud/providers/aws/services/database/neptune.md

 ## best practices

-- read replicas should always be equal to or larger than the writer instance
-  - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
 - you should probably re-read the following links every so often
   - graph data model
   - transactions, specifically the conflict resolution section
+  - working with custom endpoints
+- read replicas should always be equal to or larger than the writer instance
+  - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
 - optimal concurrency for writing or querying data is twice the number of vCPUs:
+- storage
+  - avoid as much as possible using property keys and user-facing values that are temporary in nature.
+  - data model changes should be loaded onto a new DB cluster.
+    - or atleats using the fast reset api
+  - split large transactions into smaller ones and allow time between them so that the associated internal logs have a chance to expire and release their internal storage for re-use by subsequent logs.
+    - large amounts of data generate correspondingly large internal logs, which can permanently increase the high water mark of the internal log space
+  - shrink allocated storage space when you have a large amount of unused allocated space is migrate to a new DB cluster.
+    - e.g. via the data export + import tools
+    - FYI: Creating and restoring a snapshot does not reduce the amount of storage allocated for your DB cluster, because a snapshot retains the original image of the cluster's underlying storage
+- read replicas
+  - Disable any DNS caching settings to force DNS resolution each time.
+    - neptune uses DNS to round-robin requests
+  - If you want to load balance queries to distribute the read workload for a DB cluster,
+    - you must manage that in your application
+    - & use instance endpoints to connect directly to Neptune replicas to balance the load.
+      - the DNS round robin doesnt consider load, its naive routing mechanism

 ### anti patterns